kushal-a/propeller_balancer/worlog.md

     The quadratic and linear part have significant contribution to the calculated value.
 The constant contributed to <10\% of the calculated value.

+### repeating Test 3 with higher amperage power supply

+Acrylic broke and the motor flew in air.
+Luckily the wire came loose and the motor stopped.

+DO NOT USE MOTOR WITH speed > 30% !!!!!